alberttwong/onehouse-demos/trino-prestodb-spark-minio/hudi.md

 supports Snapshot and Incremental queries (providing near-real time data) while the later supports ReadOptimized queries.

-### Step 4 (a): Run Hive Queries with Spark-SQL
+### Step 4 (a): Run Queries with Spark-SQL

-Run a hive query to find the latest timestamp ingested for stock symbol 'GOOG'.
+Run a \ query to find the latest timestamp ingested for stock symbol 'GOOG'.
 You will notice that both snapshot (for both COW and MOR _rt table) and read-optimized queries (for MOR _ro table) give the same value "10:29 a.m" as Hudi create a parquet file for the first batch of data.